Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Meanwhile, several ships were torpedoed within the convoy, Brant County being one of them.
+Meanwhile, several ships were torpedoed within the convoy.
+36 men, including the captain and 8 passengers, died when Brant County was torpedoed by U-86 (Schug, see * below) in the early morning hours of March 11.
 She was bound for Newport with a general cargo as well as 670 tons explosives in No. 1 and No. 2 holds, and a large amount of carbide in No. 3 hold.
-When the torpedo detonated in the cargo of carbide in the early morning hours of March 11, it was immediately set on fire.
+When the torpedo detonated in the cargo of carbide, it was immediately set on fire.

 Of the 5 men on the bridge, 2nd Mate Granum, Steward Hansen and Helmsman Fjelle managed to get aft and lower themselves into the port lifeboat which had been launched by the 3rd mate, 2nd engineer and the donkeyman.
 The other 2 on the bridge died, the radio operator when he jumped overboard and disappeared, the other, the captain, died in the flames.
 The 3 stokers who were on duty in the engine room were killed (Jan de Greef, Ingvald Eggum and Michael Lehane), while 3rd Engineer Hjalmar Holthe managed to get on deck, but had been unable to stop the engine.